Where to Go in Space So You Can Say You Weigh Less? Hint: Avoid Jupiter.

 Worried about Eating Way Too Much Over the Holidays?
 Here’s a Quick Fix.

 Being active every day does more than burn calories.
-According to the Journal of Physiology, “A daily bout of generates vast physiological benefits even when you consume thousands of calories more than you are burning.
+According to the Journal of Physiology, “A daily bout of #exercise generates vast physiological benefits even when you consume thousands of calories more than you are burning.
 Exercise clearly does a lot more than simply reduce the energy surplus.”
 The amount of physical activity used during the study was running on a treadmill for 45 minutes every day.

 Work Out and Play Games: Make 30 Minutes of Exercise Feel Like 5.